regularmichael/moegame/Moe/The Last Line.md

 The second game ([[The Town]]) will feature The Last Line as part of Moe's initial dream sequence, and it will be part of her dreamscapes throughout the game.
 She will also leave a shift at The Last Line and give Sal a customary hug goodbye.

 The third game (The Hunt for Priest) will feature The Last Line quite a few times, including transitionary spots where Moe and Sal will talk.
 An actual gameplay segment in The Last Line.
 Moe will need to defend the restaurant from an ambush by [[Priest(Gameplay)|Priest]].
-During this segment, Sal will be killed just outside of the last line.
+During this segment, Sal will be killed just outside of The Last Line.

 In the epilogue of the series, Moe takes ownership of The Last Line and renames it "Sal's."